AdBOOST/documentation/_posts/2017-01-30-feed-exports.md

 1. **Feed filter rules** - control which items enter AdBOOST
 2. **Feed editor rules** - modify and purge your items
 3. **Export filter rules** - control which items will be part of the export (you can have more exports bound to one feed that differ only by filter rules)
-4. **Export CPC edit rules** (optional) - currently available only for Heureka and later described in [CPC editor part](#automated-bidding)
+4. **Export CPC edit rules** (optional) - currently available only for Heureka and later described in [Automated bidding part](#automated-bidding)

 On the screen below, you can see sample rules (rules are described in detail in [AdBOOST rules guide](/AdBOOST{% post_url 2017-02-01-adboost-rules %})) that filter 746 of 1 581 items in feed.

 {% include image_tag.html url="/AdBOOST/images/exports/ExportItemFiltering.png" alt="Export Item Filtering" style="" %}

-Notice also the counter of item categories that are suitable for provided rules with <i class="glyphicon glyphicon-search pointer"></i>icon next to it.
+Notice also the counter of item categories that are suitable for provided rules with <i class="glyphicon glyphicon-search pointer"></i> icon next to it.
 By clicking this icon, you will invoke displaying of dialog with list of these categories, that can be later filtered upon.

 {% include image_tag.html url="/AdBOOST/images/FilterRulesCategoryPreview.png" alt="Filter Rules Category Preview" style="" %}